 - The owners of the wild blueberry fields are hands-off, although sometimes they introduce bees to pollinate the bushes.

-- They spread with underground runners.
+- They spread easily with underground runners.

 - The wild berries are smaller and less juicy than cultivated blueberries.